Grow Well Guides

 Hybrid Camellias

-Bred to be the best-performing camellias, hybrids offer a range of benefits from both sasanqua and japonica.
+Bred to be the best-performing camellias, hybrids offer a range of benefits from both Sasanqua and Japonica.
 Best grown in full sun to part shade, they have both small to large blooms (many with fragrances) and can flower from early autumn to as late as early summer.
 Best grown for hedging and as a feature plant.

 Shop Camellias